 It’s a strange feeling to have the most terrible thing happen to someone you love so much.
 I felt sad for Millie’s death itself and its impact on me was profound.
 More than that, I thought that however much I hurt, my sister was hurting on a level I would never be able to comprehend.
 The thing with sisters is that you can hate each other at times, but your love for them is unparalleled.
 There is nothing on this earth that I wouldn’t do for my sisters so it was, and still is, difficult to helplessly watch her suffer, unable to do anything to take away her pain.

 By nature, I’m an incredibly hardy, stable person and it takes a lot to knock me.
 This knocked me down and it felt impossible to get up.
 I, for want of a better word, spiraled.
 My 8 or 9 hours of sleep fell to 4 or 5, at a push.
 I had this constant feeling in the pit of my stomach like something terrible was going to happen.
 I often felt overwhelmed and hopeless.
 I felt alone in my suffering.
 I didn’t want to talk to my family about it because I didn’t want them to worry about me when they already had so much to worry about.
 I thought that my friends wouldn’t want to stick around when I wasn’t the happy person I usually am because none of them had ever seen me sad.
-I was diagnosed with anxiety and depression.
-I couldn’t say that my niece’s death was the sole reason, but it was definitely a factor.
+This was the first time that I truly struggled with my mental health.
+I couldn’t say that my niece’s death was the sole reason for how I felt, but it was definitely a factor.
 I felt like the struggles that I could ordinarily cope with were mountains that I couldn’t climb.
 I felt mentally fragile.

 I think that part of the reason why I felt so awful is that I didn’t give myself time to process what had happened.
 I went back to uni the day of Millie’s funeral and I went about my life as if nothing had happened, except I was living with this crippling sadness within me.
 I went back home at Halloween and I visited Millie’s grave.
 I broke into tears as soon as I got there.
 The ugly, unstoppable tears that come from a place deep within you, like a pot boiling over.